Investing in Futures & Empowering Families • September 13-16, 2018 • New York Marriott Marquis • New York, NY

 Thank you for joining COE at its 37th Annual Conference in New York City!
 A record number of attendees enjoyed a schedule jam-packed with engaging breakout sessions, plenaries featuring national authorities and political figures and inspirational reflections from TRIO alumni.

 Upward Bound program helped launch four sisters, including actress Viola Davis

-The non-profit Council for Opportunity in Education announced that it will bestow its first-ever TRIO Family Achievement Award to the four Davis sisters and their mother, Mae Alice Davis, at its Annual Conference, September 15, in New York City.
+The non-profit Council for Opportunity in Education bestowed its first-ever TRIO Family Achievement Award to the four Davis sisters and their mother, Mae Alice Davis, at its Annual Conference, September 15, in New York City.
 COE chose the Davis family as an inspiring example of how federal educational support lifts up not only low-income and first generation individuals, but entire families.

 The four Davis sisters entered the college preparation program Upward Bound while attending public school in Central Falls, R.I. during the 1970s and 1980s.
 Several of the sisters went on to participate in Student Support Services as well.
 Both Upward Bound and Student Support Services are part of the federal TRIO programs, which provides access and supportive services to students from low-income families whose parents often have no college degree.
 All the Davis siblings went on to attend college.